oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 Internally, rows are fetched from Oracle Database in batches to improve performance.
 The internal batch size is based on the lesser of :ref:`fetchArraySize <propexecfetcharraysize>` and ``maxRows``.
-Row prefetching can also be adjusted for tuning, see :ref:`Tuning Fetch Performance <rowfetching>`.
+Row prefetching can also be adjusted for tuning (See :ref:`Tuning Fetch Performance <rowfetching>`).
 Each internally fetched batch is concatenated into the array eventually returned to the application.

 For queries expected to return a small number of rows, reduce